Shi Yousan

-Shi Yousan (石友三 (Shí Yǒusān); 1 December 1891 - 1 December 1940), courtesy name Hanzhang (漢章), was a Chinese general of the National Revolutionary Army who served as the 9th Governor of the Chahar and 3rd Governor of Anhui provinces in the Republic of China.
+Shi Yousan (1 December 1891 - 1 December 1940), courtesy name Hanzhang, was a Chinese general of the National Revolutionary Army (NRA) who served as the 9th Governor of the Chahar and 3rd Governor of Anhui provinces in the Republic of China.

-Shi is also known for joining, defecting from, then subsequently betraying the forces of Wu Peifu, Feng Yuxiang, Chiang Kai-shek, Wang Jingwei, Zhang Xueliang, and the Chinese Communist Party (CCP).
-Due to his numerous betrayals and defections, most notably the triple betrayal of Feng Yuxiang in 1926, 1929, and 1930, he is known as the "Defector General" (倒戈將軍 (Dǎogē Jiāngjūn)), "Shi Sanfan" (石三翻 (Shí sānfān, Shi [who] turns three times)), and the "Slave of Six Surnames" (六姓家奴 (Liù xìng jiānú)).
+Shi joined, defected from, then subsequently betrayed the forces of Wu Peifu, Feng Yuxiang, Chiang Kai-shek, Wang Jingwei, Zhang Xueliang, and the Chinese Communist Party (CCP).
+Due to his numerous betrayals and defections, most notably the triple betrayal of Feng Yuxiang in 1926, 1929, and 1930, he is known as the 'Defector General' (倒戈將軍 (Dǎogē Jiāngjūn)), 'Shi Sanfan' (石三翻 (Shí sānfān, Shi [who] turns three times)), and the 'Slave of Six Surnames' (六姓家奴 (Liù xìng jiānú)).
 (Note: The "surnames" being the prominent people and organisations he pledged himself to, in reference to historical warlord Lü Bu, who is sometimes known as the "Slave of Three Surnames".)

-While leading the 39th Army Group of the National Revolutionary Army, he planned to defect to the Japanese, but before he could do so, he was kidnapped and buried alive by his sworn brother and subordinate Gao Shuxun, who later gained command of Shi's unit.
+In 1940, while leading the 39th Army Group of the NRA, he planned to defect to the Japanese.
+Before he could do so, he was kidnapped and buried alive by his sworn brother and subordinate Gao Shuxun, who later gained command of Shi's unit.

 Early life

-Shi was born in 1891 in Jiutai, Changchun, Jilin, Qing China, to an impoverished local family.
+Shi was born in 1891 in Jiutai, Changchun, Jilin, to an impoverished local family.
 In his youth, Shi worked as an apprentice at the Bijia Grain Store in Changchun.
-There, Shi befriended Bi Guangyuan, a member from the wealthy Bi family, and was able to attend the government-run Dongguan Elementary through said friendship.
+There, Shi befriended Bi Guangyuan, a member from the wealthy Bi family, which enabled him to attend the government-run Dongguan Elementary.
 One of his elementary school teachers was a teenaged Shang Zhen.
 In 1908, he abandoned his studies to join the army, becoming a member of Wu Peifu's forces in the Third Division of the New Army, in the unit under Cao Kun's command, stationed in Changchun and later Langfang in Hebei.